 What is "Non-Runner Money Back"?

-Non-Runner Money Back is an ante-post concession: if you place an ante-post bet on a horse and the horse doesn't run in the race, your stake is refunded, usually as a free bet rather than cash.
-It's a standard feature of major UK festival ante-post markets and addresses the biggest risk in ante-post betting, which is that your horse simply doesn't make the start.
-The specific terms (eligible meetings, refund method, refund expiry) vary by bookmaker and by race, so check the live promotion terms on each ante-post market before betting.
+Standard on major UK festival ante-post markets.
+Addresses the biggest risk in ante-post betting: your horse simply doesn't make the start.
+Specific terms (eligible meetings, refund method, refund expiry) vary by bookmaker and by race, so check the live promotion terms on each ante-post market before betting.

 What is a free bet?

-A free bet is a stake credited by the bookmaker that can be placed as a bet without depositing cash.
-Free bets usually have restrictions: minimum odds, eligible markets, expiry window, and (critically) the stake is not returned if the bet wins, only the net winnings.
-A £30 free bet at 2.00 decimal odds wins £30 net, not £60.
-Free bets are the currency of most UK sign-up offers and ongoing loyalty promotions; understanding exactly what you do and don't get back is the foundation of any sensible use of them.
-For more on this, see our sign-up offers guide.
+Free bets are the currency of most UK sign-up offers and ongoing loyalty promotions.
+Understanding exactly what you do and don't get back is the foundation of any sensible use of them.
+For more, see our sign-up offers guide.

 What is a qualifying bet?